+BA (Hons) Music Promotion\

+Graduated 2016

+Communications Executive, The O2

-BA (Hons) Music Promotion Graduated in 2016 Communications Executive - The O2 6 If you want to do a course with plenty of practical opportunities and learn as much about the music industry as you can take in this course is for you.
-Solent is also the perfect balance between the freedom of a big city and The friendliness of a campus university.
+The you want to do a course with plenty of practical opportunities and learn as much about the music industry as you can take in this course is for you.
+Solent is also The perfect balance between the freedom of a big city and The friendliness of a carrying university.